adrianxsalazar/adrianxsalazar.github.io/_pages/projects.md

 <div>
 <img src="https://adrianxsalazar.github.io/images/a_salazar_straw_detection.png" alt="detectionsample" class="responsivepost">
 </div>
-<h5>Title description, <span class="w3-opacity">April 7, 2014</span></h5> </div>
+<h5>Research project, <span class="w3-opacity"> April, 2019 - Ongoing </span></h5> </div>
 </div>

 <div class="w3-container">
-<p>This is an ongoing project at King's College London at the interactionLAb where we are focused on studying methods to enable collaborations between human and robots in agricultural settings.
-We are doing understanding how human react towards and adapting technologies.
-Within this project, I am particularly interested in  </p>
+<p>This is an ongoing project at King's College London at the interactionLAb.
+We are focused on studying methods to enable collaborations between human and robots in agricultural settings.
+Among the multiple research outputs, our studies show how to improve human reactions towards robot ro-workers.
+For more information about these topics you can take a look to our <a href="https://adrianxsalazar.github.io/publications/">publications</a>.
+Within this project, I am particularly interested in adapting computer vision algorithms to make them trustworthy.
+To do so, I am enabling human-robot collaborations through active learning. </p>

 <div>
 <img src="https://adrianxsalazar.github.io/images/a_salazar_active.png" alt="activesample" class="imageblog" >